rtCamp/snapwp-helper/.github/SECURITY.md

 4. **Resolution and Disclosure:**
    We will work to either resolve the vulnerability or provide mitigation steps.
 Once a fix is published or the issue is otherwise addressed, we will inform you.
 You may then publicly disclose the vulnerability after receiving our confirmation.

-   Please **do not disclose the vulnerability** publicly until the fix is released or we have given you the go-ahead.
+   Please **do not disclose the vulnerability** publicly until the fix is released, or we have given you the go-ahead.

 5. **Credit:**
-   If you are the first to report the issue and you request recognition, we will credit you in the security advisory.
+   If you are the first to report the issue, and you request recognition, we will credit you in the security advisory.

 ## Preferred Languages